-A Home Equity Conversion Mortgage (HECM), commonly known as a reverse mortgage, is a Federal Housing Administration (FHA) insured loan.
-A reverse mortgage enables seniors to access a portion of their home’s equity to obtain tax free1 funds without having to make monthly mortgage payments.2
+A Home Equity Conversion Mortgage (HECM), commonly known as a reverse mortgage, enables seniors to access a portion of their home’s equity without having to make monthly mortgage payments.1

 There are several reverse mortgage safeguards in place to protect borrowers.
 Some of the key protections are listed below: